hexadec/Quantum/README.md

 - CNOT/CY/CZ (Controlled Pauli)
 - Controlled T-gate
 - Controlled S-gate
+- Controlled Hadamard
 - SWAP
 - Toffoli
 - Fredkin
 - 2 & 3 Qubit Identity

 ###### Planned features
 Create and run algorithms with loops and conditions
+Apply rotation gates with custom angles more easily
+Display the final state-vector of the system

 (C) All rights reserved! (for now)